 sudo usermod -aG docker $(whoami)

-You need to relog into your account for this to take effect.
+!!!
+You need to log out and back into your account to finish this process.
 Until then, you will not be able to access the Docker deamon.

 docker run hello-world